pulumi/docs/content/blog/building-new-pulumi-projects-and-stacks-from-templates/index.md

-In this post, we'll look at how to use `pulumi new` and our [selection of templates](https://github.com/pulumi/templates) to build your Pulumi app.
-There is template support for:
+In this post, we'll look at how to use `pulumi new` and our [selection of templates](https://github.com/pulumi/templates) to build your Pulumi app. <!--more--> There is template support for:

 - AWS, Microsoft Azure, Google Cloud, Kubernetes, and OpenStack in each of...